0

 Curtains can be tricky when it comes to getting rid of creases.
 Taking them off their hooks and getting large sets of curtains into the washer and dryer, or even balancing them on an ironing board is no easy feat.
 Using a handheld steamer is a great option to clean fabric and remove creases without an iron, without the need to take curtains down.

-Those are our top tips for dealing with creased clothes.
-No one wants a crumpled look, but there are many great ways for making your clothes look like they just came back from dry cleaner if you have a few great tricks (and tools) up your sleeve.
+Those are our top tips on how to get creases out of clothes and fabrics at home.
+No one wants a crumpled look, but there are many great ways to make your clothes look like they just came back from the dry cleaner if you have a few great tricks (and tools) up your sleeve.

 You are about to visit a Philips global content page